Ian Campbell (American football)

-Ian Cade Campbell (born May 15, 1985 in Garden City, Kansas) is a former starting defensive end for Kansas State University.
-He is a former walk-on and two-time team captain for the Wildcats.
+Ian Cade Campbell (born May 15, 1985, in Garden City, Kansas) is an American former college football player who was a starting defensive end for the Kansas State Wildcats.
+He was a walk-on and a two-time team captain for the Wildcats.

 High school

 Campbell went to high school at Cimarron High School.
 He earned All-Hi Plains League, All-Area, Hutchinson all-area 3A top 11 and 3A all-state honorable mention honors as a junior linebacker.
 He also received all-league, all-area, Hutchinson all-area 3A Top 11 and honorable mention all-state honors at linebacker as a senior.
 He set the career tackle record for Cimarron with 324 tackles and also lettered three years in basketball.